raspberrypi/rpi-imager/README.md

 In here, you can specify several things you would otherwise set in the boot configuration files.
 For example, you can enable SSH, set the Wi-Fi login, and specify your locale settings for the system image.

-**Note:** The advanced options only affect Raspberry Pi OS; support for other operating systems may be added in the future.
+**Note:** The advanced options only affect Raspberry Pi OS images; support for other operating system images may be added in the future.